rubenjoy/presentations/contents/spring-mvc/index.md

 - Able to mention more than one Spring Modules
 - Able to create Hello World Webapp in Spring
 - Know what MVC pattern is
-- Know how to implement Web Controller in Spring
+- Able to implement Web Controller in Spring
     + using Spring Boot
     + Spring Annotation not xml config
+    + @Controller, @RequestMapping, @RequestParam, @RequestBody
+    + Simple unit testing
 - Spring Data Short Introduction: Entity & Repository

 ---